mere days before its surprise release on June 11th, 2013, Tekken Revolution

 can also be purchased from the PS Store (which can be used in any mode).

-This "experimental" format for a fighting game is definitely interesting... and
+This "experimental" format for a fighting game is interesting... and

-pretty darn exciting for Tekken fans (for the appreciative ones,
+very exciting for Tekken players (for the appreciative ones,

 anyway).
 Already, Namco has released